arnoblalam/my_projects/index.md

-# Here are a couple of Projects I have worked on
+# Some Projects I have worked on

 * Website for the textbook ['Foundations of Info-Metrics'](http://info-metrics.org).
 The repository is available upon request.